Discover Noto in Japan | NOTO DMC

 Agehama-style Salt Field

-Noto is the only place in Japan where the traditional Agehama-style of producing salt from sea water is practiced now and then.
+Noto is the only place in Japan where the traditional Agehama-style of producing salt from seawater is still practiced.

-• A “Hamashi”, or salt worker, will demonstrate and talk about salt production using the Agehama style, a method that has been preserved and handed down in Oku-Noto for about 500 years.
+• A “Hamaishi”, or salt worker, will demonstrate and talk about salt production using the Agehama style, a method that has been preserved and handed down in Oku-Noto for about 500 years.

-• You can borrow the tools and try to copycat these skilled workers at sprinkling seawater.
+• You can borrow the tools and try to mimic these skilled workers at sprinkling seawater.

 • You can also make your original salt seasoning by blending the salt made here with different spices.